annazxc/annazxc.github.io/README.md

 Orienteering Game (C++ Project):
 Interactive Games with Raylib Using OOP Principles
 This project includes a presentation (PPT), a flowchart diagram,
 the source code, and documentation generated with Doxygen in both HTML and LaTeX formats.

+bluetoothControlledCarProjectFinal: Using a Bluetooth module to connect with a phone app
+for controlling the speed and direction of a self-built car,
+while designing a mechanism to catch balls and navigate various terrains designed by professors

 機械設計原理_期末報告: Rocket Design, Stress and Failure Analysis
-bluetoothControlledCarProjectFinal: Bluetooth Controlled Car Final Presentation
 挖土機之3D繪圖與工程圖: SolidWorks excavator design and drawing
 微機電專題: MicroElectroMechanical System Final Presentation (Analysis of Hall Effect Sensors Through Literature)

 PLEASE refer to project instructions for details